Guidance

 Protecting people from bird flu

 Bird flu mainly affects birds.
-It can affect humans and other mammals.
-The UK Health Security Agency advise that the risk from this bird flu strain is very low.
+It can on very rare occasions affect humans and other mammals.
+The UK Health Security Agency advise that the current risk to the UK human population is very low.

 The Food Standards Agency advise that it is safe to eat properly cooked poultry and poultry products, including eggs.